vmware-archive/container-tracer/docs/trace-hooks.md

 # trace hooks
-`Trace-kube` uses a set of trace hooks to interact with the tracing infrastructure of the Linux kernel.
+`Container-tracer` uses a set of trace hooks to interact with the tracing infrastructure of the Linux kernel.
 The trace hooks are responsible to configure a tracing session with given context in the kernel and to return a location of a text file, where traces of this session are recorded.
 Usually, this tracing context is a set of PIDs that will be